 There are many insects that annoy, sting, and irritate us.
 One of the most common and most hated of these is the wasp.
-These pests buzz around without a care in the world.
-They enter our homes through the windows, buzz around our gardens and outdoor areas, and seem to head straight toward us with that evil glint in their eyes.
+They can enter our homes through the windows, buzz around our gardens and outdoor areas, and, if disturbed, reward us with a painful sting.
 While for many people, a wasp sting can just be annoying and painful, for others, it can actually prove deadly.

 Using a suitable wasp repellent can prove very helpful during the summer months when wasps are out in force.